kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 ---
 layout: page
-title: Kaltura Media Player API
+title: Kaltura Player JavaScript API, Events and Hooks
 ---

 The Player JavaScript API is a two-way communication channel that lets the player communicate it's current states and parameters and enables the embedding page/app to invoke actions, change and read properties, customize its behavior, design and layout, all while maintaining a continuous, interactive data connection with the Kaltura platform API and seamless end-user experience across devices, browsers and platforms.